 Professional Dispositions

-In Tk20, you will be asked to evaluate your professional dispositions at the end of student teaching.
+In SLL, you will be asked to evaluate your professional dispositions at the end of student teaching.

-Student teachers will upload evidence in their Tk20 portfolio demonstrating that they’ve met Standard 1 ONLY.
-For each licensure area, students will upload at least three pieces of evidence TOTAL and write a reflection on how that evidence demonstrates that Standard 1 has been met.
-Students should think of compiling evidence to show that they’ve met the standard globally, not each individual substandard (although students can certainly refer to specific substandards in the reflection form).
-In the Portfolio Reflection Form, student explain why each artifact demonstrates mastery of Standard 1.
+Student teachers will upload evidence in SLL demonstrating that they’ve met their Subject Matter Standards.
+For each licensure area, students will upload at least three pieces of evidence and write a reflection on how that evidence demonstrates subject matter standards have been met.
+Students should think of compiling evidence to show that they’ve met the standard globally, not each individual substandard (although students can certainly reflect on specific substandards).
 Subject matter standards for MN teachers can be found at this link from the MN Office of the Revisor of Statutes.

 CPAST